wp-plugins/memberfindme/readme.txt

 = 1.8 =
 * Adds listevents shortcode
-* Adds ability redirect to another page after signing in (from account manage screen)
+* Adds ability redirect to another page after signing in \(from account manage screen\)

 = 1.8.1 =
 * Fixes minor bug with member slideshow widget

 = 1.8.2 =
 * Fix for members slideshow widget for themes that do not set ID on widget

+= 1.8.3 =
+* Fix for page titles on themes that do not provide correct number of parameters
+* Adds support for directories by folder